lignazio71/daumUSB2BLE/README.md

     g13: 4.17
     g14: 4.55
 ```
+These parameters influence how much power is applied to the ergo-bike according to the conditions provided by zwift (speed/slope/wind).

 ## GIOPs for shifting gears
 * if you want to use 2 external buttons for shifting gears, edit the parameters in config.yml to fit yours